 The government-wide financial statements include all governmental activities that are principally supported by Developer contributions.
 The District does not have any business-type activities.
-The governmental activities of the District include the general government (management) function.
+The governmental activities of the District include the general government (management) and maintenance functions.

 Fund Financial Statements